pulibrary/ExcelAlmaLookup/README.md

 <img src='./img/example5.jpg'>

  As before, the data from each record is separated by a solid vertical bar.
 The list of holdings codes within a particular record is delimited with the broken vertical bar character.
+If records were not found for a give row, then FALSE is output in columns F and G for that row.